qcri-social/AIDR/Installation-Instructions.md

     `cd $AIDR_HOME`

-* To build AIDR maven requires you to provide a profile explicitly through the -P option.
+* To build AIDR maven requires you to provide a profile explicitly through the `-P` option.
 You cannot build and install without specifying this option (we don't use a default profile.).
-Currently there are two kind of profile options available 'dev' and 'prod'.
-To install using the 'dev' profile configurations use the following:
+Currently there are two kind of profile options available `dev` and `prod`.
+To install using the `dev` profile configurations, use the following:

     `mvn -Pdev install`